BMariscal/Intro-to-Relational-Databases/README.md

 Built a database backed application that determined the winner of a Swiss-style game tournament.
 This project had two parts: defining the database schema (SQL table definitions), and writing the code 	that will use it.
+Wrote a Python module that uses the PostgreSQL database to keep track of players and matches in a game tournament.
+Learned how to create and use databases through the use of database schemas and how to manipulate the data inside the database.